 Simply put, we trust suppliers and organizations to do what they say they are going to do.
 Trust in business is EVERYTHING.
 From the trust we have in our national banks for the dollar and pound notes we have in our pockets, through to the belief that the product we ordered will arrive on the day they say it will.

 In the UK many national chains of furniture have gone into liquidation due to unmet promises.
 Remember “world of leather” Fairpak and Uno Plc?

-Core Values and Mergers and Acquisitions
+Core Values and Mergers and Acquisitions (M&A)

 One of the biggest reasons that there are failures in the Mergers and acquisitions market space is culture.
-Just because the products and services my support the growth of a business.
+Just because the products and services might support the growth of a business.
 The corporate culture could be the one thing that makes it fail.
-Many M&S strategies fail to look at the culture and values of an organization.
+Many M&A strategies fail to look at the culture and values of an organization.
 This is one place when enlightened M&A teams use tools like The BIR in addition to typical due diligence approaches to see what the compatibility is like.
 Any merger and acquisition activity is about a lot more than just a financial transaction.
 Sure that is the headline, and the reason for the purchase.
 But success or failure is often down to culture and core value alignment.